 Hiking: 5 hours, 5 miles, 1,300' gain

 We bid a fond farewell to our mountain hosts as we prepare to venture to a completely different region of Colombia?the Caribbean coast.
 The food & culture of the coast is completely different from the coffee region or Bogota, as is the temperature.
-After a short flight to Santa Marta, we transfer to our hotel, located near the entrance to Tayrona National Park.
+Today is a long travel day.
+Retracing our steps, we hike out from our lodging and hop into 4x4 vehicles for our trip to the airport.
+After a short flight to Santa Marta and an hour drive, we arrive at our hotel, located near the entrance to Tayrona National Park.
 The park offers a completely different experience from Nevados?the steep slopes of the Sierra Nevada de Santa Marta range descend directly into the ocean forming a beautiful combination of jungle, sea, and rock.
 Breakfast and dinner included.

 Choose to relax at the beach near our hotel or embark on an 8 mile hike through the park.
 Tayrona is a magical world where thick jungle and palm trees collide with endless lines of golden sandy beaches.
 The Santa Marta range, the highest coastal mountains in the world, tower behind making for a truly unique beach experience.
 If you choose to explore the trails of the national park, we?ll scramble over granite boulders and wander through mangroves while keeping an eye out for monkeys and caiman.
 A shade is set up at one of the beaches but the rest of the exploration (or relaxation) is up to you today.
 Return to the hotel in the evening and have the night free.
 Breakfast and dinner included.